looker-open-source/components/src/components/Table/TableBody/TableBody.md

 ### Table Body

 This component is used to define TableHeaderCelle body of the table and holds the data for the table.
-The `<TableBody />` can have multiple `<TableRow>` tags for each row of data, and a `<TableDataCell>` tag for each cell of data to be semantically correct.
+The `<TableBody>` can have multiple `<TableRow>` tags for each row of data, and a `<TableDataCell>` tag for each cell of data to be semantically correct.

 ```js
 <Table>